ICC ODI World Cup 2023: Pakistan vs New Zealand warm-up match

+At that point, skipper Babar Azam and Mohammad Rizwan held the reins and displayed quality innings.
+The team green captain made 80 runs while Rizwan smashed 103 before being retired out.

+Saud Shakeel also showed skills with bat as he made 75 off 53 balls while Agha Salman made 33 off 23 balls.

-Pakistan (PAK) have won the toss and elected to bat first against New Zealand (NZ) in the third warm-up match of ODI World Cup 2023 at Hyderabad's Rajiv Gandhi International Cricket Stadium today.
+Earlier, Pakistan won the toss and elected to bat first against New Zealand.

 Babar Azam and company enjoyed their first practice session on Thursday after receiving a warm welcome upon their arrival in India.